BenBowers/MWAtdr/README.md

 Note that when running on Garrawarla, `<inputDir>`, `<invPolyphaseFilterFile>`, and `<outputDir>` must be accessible and shared on all nodes which run the application, e.g. network attached storage.
 Additionally, the container requires permissions to access these directories and files.
-If you have particularly restrictive file permissions set (e.g. on Linux, deny read/write to "other"), you may need to relax them.
+If you have particularly restrictive file permissions set (e.g. on Linux, denying read/write to "other"), you may need to relax them.

 ## Testing